Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 Well, that’s what I’m here to help you figure out.

 In this review, I’ll be going over everything this bike does and doesn’t have going for it.
-And I’ll also compare it to some of the other top options in this price range to see how it stacks up.

 After reading, you’ll know once and for all whether or not Schwinn’s 290 is the right recumbent bike for your home.